vyperlang/vyper/vyper/venom/README.md

 ### Venom Form

 In Venom, values are denoted as strings commencing with the `'%'` character, referred to as variables.
 Variables can only be assigned to at declaration (they remain immutable post-assignment).
-Constants are represented as decimal or hex numbers.
+Constants are represented as decimal numbers (hexadecimal may be added in the future).

-Reserved words include all the instruction opcodes and 'IRFunction', 'param', 'dbname' and 'db'.
+Reserved words include all the instruction opcodes and `'IRFunction'`, `'param'`, `'dbname'` and `'db'`.

-Any content following the ';' character until the line end is treated as a comment.
+Any content following the `';'` character until the line end is treated as a comment.

 For instance, an example of incrementing a variable by one is as follows: